Dolly Castro Flaunts Curves In Floral Jumper & Instagram Is Loving It

 Outdoor cardio has always been my favorite.
 I’ve cut back on listening to music while I exercise and been sticking to podcasts so I can stimulate my mind as well. @1stphorm CEO @andyfrisella ‘s podcast The MFCEO Project is a must listen too.
 His podcast is so diverse with subjects on business , motivation, and life.
 I personally love it so much, it’s my favorite one!
 There’s a little something for everyone!
 It’s no wonder it has thousands of a five star rating ⭐️ what’s your favorite podcast?

-Castro, who founded Bars an Branches fitness apparel, also has a YouTube channel where she shares workouts and challenges for her followers.
+Castro, who founded Bars and Branches fitness apparel, also has a YouTube channel where she shares workouts and challenges for her followers.

 Fans wanting to keep up with Castro can follow her Instagram account.